lon3wolf2k/race-series-manager/ADMIN_HELP.md

 # Race Series Manager – Admin Help

 This plugin lets you create **Events** and add multiple **Races** under each event.
-Use the guidance below to manage content in wp-admin and embed race lists on any page with the bundled shortcode.
+Use the guidance below to manage content in wp-admin and embed race lists on any page with the bundled shortcodes.

 ## Creating events
 - Add a new **Event** (post type `cmt_event`).